 Maynard appreciated Jacobi’s support.
 “When a manufacturer like Petersen backs up an installer like me it helps a lot, and it lets the owner know that sometimes real issues arise, and not because a contractor is being lazy or compensating for messing up on measurements.
 Petersen’s support is very valuable.”

 Petersen, a Carlisle company, manufactures PAC-CLAD architectural metal cladding products in multiple gauges of steel and aluminum.
 PAC-CLAD products include standing seam roof panels, hidden- and exposed-fastener wall panels, flush- and reveal-joint panels, vented or solid soffit panels, perforated metal, coil and flat sheet, composite panels, column covers, plus fascia and coping.
 All are available in Kynar 70% PVDF finish in 45 standard colors that include a 30-year finish warranty.
-Most colors meet LEED and Energy Star requirements and are rated by the Cool Roof Rating Council.
+Most colors meet LEED requirements and are rated by the Cool Roof Rating Council.
 Custom colors and weathertightness warranties are offered.
 Founded in 1965, Petersen’s facilities are located in Illinois, Georgia, Texas, Maryland, Arizona, and Minnesota.
-For information on the complete line of Petersen metal products call 800-PAC-CLAD, visit pac-clad.com or write to email@example.com.
+For information on the complete line of Petersen metal products call 800-PAC-CLAD, visit pac-clad.com or write to firstname.lastname@example.org.